-According to the American Heart Association the connection between mental health and heart health is not just behavioral, but research shows there could be physiological connections, too.
+According to the American Heart Association, the connection between mental health and heart health is not just behavioral.
+Research shows there could be physiological connections, too.
 Anxiety, depression or stress, for example, can lead people to make unhealthy lifestyle choices such as smoking, drinking or overeating, which can result in an increase in blood pressure.

 The purpose of the guide is to improve blood pressure control among people through home blood pressure monitoring.
 This guide will help people understand what blood pressure is, how it affects them, tools to achieving control rates and how to measure their blood pressure at home.
 Learn more about what blood pressure is and how you can control it.

 Ready to quit?
 Smoking causes harm to almost every organ in your body.
 Besides causing cancer, heart and respiratory diseases, smoking causes poor physical performance.
 Smoking decreases oxygen that your heart, lungs and muscles need which causes fatigue, loss of strength, shortness of breath and increased heart rate.
 Research has also shown that people who smoke are more likely to develop mental illnesses, feel depressed, have suicidal thoughts, or use more drugs and alcohol, all which can make mental health worse.

 A free smoking cessation app has been developed by the University of Texas.
 Ask Advise Refer resources are free and available to help patients be successful in their attempt to quit Tobacco.
 Ask Advise Refer resources encompass all the ways to refer a patient to the Texas Quitline, which is funded by the Department of State Health Services.
 Click here for more information.

 You can also download the “Texas Quitline” and “Help to Quit” apps now.
 These applications enable healthcare professionals in the state of Texas to refer patients to the official Texas Tobacco Quitline